Please call the press office on 020 7981 2819 to arrange. We have a dedicated ISDN line.

 Graeme Willis, Senior Rural Policy Campaigner, Food and tranquillity

-Graeme joined CPRE in 2006 when he worked with Caroline Cranbrook to publish The Real Choice report, which highlights the importance of local food webs.
+Graeme joined CPRE in 2006 when he worked with Caroline Cranbrook to publish The Real Choice report, which highlighted the importance of local food webs.

-Now Graeme manages an expanded project to chart the importance of local food networks in a number of diverse communities.
+Now Graeme manages an expanded project to chart the importance of local food networks across a range of geographically spread communities.

-Graeme is also our foremost authority on tranquillity.
+Graeme is also our authority on tranquillity.
+Currently on sabbatical, we look forward to welcoming him back in early 2014.

 Paul Miner, Senior Planning Officer